mksachs/popsugar/README.md

 # Results

 The code ignores malformed log lines (of which there are a few).
 For the rest it uses a regular expression to process the lines.
-The HTTP stats codes are in the table below:
+The HTTP status codes are in the table below:

 | Code | Count |
 | ------ | ----------- |